Sucrose Rich Foods and Sucrose Intolerance

 Metabolism in the Body

 When sucrose is consumed, it reaches all the way to the duodenum without changing its form.
-In the duodenum’s microvilli sucrose is broken down into separate molecules of fructose and glucose by the enzyme named sucrase-isomaltase, and absorbed into the bloodstream.
+In the duodenum’s microvilli, sucrose is broken down into separate molecules of fructose and glucose by the enzyme named sucrase-isomaltase and absorbed into the bloodstream.
 Due to this, sucrose tends to elevate blood glucose levels quickly.
 However, it has a medium glycemic index of 65 (2).

 Sucrose Intolerance

 Sucrose intolerance is the inability of sucrose breakdown by the small intestine.
 Sucrose intolerance can be primary or secondary.
 Primary sucrose intolerance is also called congenital or genetic sucrase-isomaltase deficiency (CSID or GSID).
-As the name implies, people with this condition lack the enzymes sucrase and isomaltase that are responsible for digesting sucrose.
+As the name implies, people with this condition lack the enzymes sucrase and isomaltase, responsible for digesting sucrose.
 This condition can be caused by many mutations in the sucrose gene that can occur on either sucrase or isomaltase units, resulting in varying activities of the sucrase-isomaltase enzyme (3).

 Sucrose Intolerance Symptoms